fasiha/ebisu/README.md

 ## The Math
 ### Exponential decay
-While much psychological literature has identified that forgetting follows power-law decay (e.g., probability of recall $t$ time units after last review $p(t) = (t+1)^{-α}$ for some positive shape parameter $α$), we start by discussing a simpler case, exponential decay, because we will use a string of exponentially-decaying functions to approximate a power law.
+While much psychological literature has identified that forgetting follows power-law decay (e.g., probability of recall $t$ time units after last review $p(t) = (t+1)^{-α}$ for some positive shape parameter $α$), we start by discussing a simpler case, exponential decay, because we will [eventually](#power-laws) use a string of exponentially-decaying functions to approximate a power law.

 So let’s imagine a flashcard with halflife in hours $h ∼ \mathrm{Gamma}(α, β)$, that is, a Gamma random variable with known parameters $α$ and $β$.